timoklimmer/ambre/README.md

 For instance, imagine you had to manage a production line.
 By using traditional approaches, you would learn eg. that your vendors or the machine models used are a critical factor for defects.
 In contrast, ambre will tell you that a defect occurs most likely when the vendor is *"ABC"* and when machine model *"XYZ"* is used.
-The information we get from ambre is more valuable than pure factors and can lead to more precise actions.
+The information we get from ambre can be more valuable than pure factors and can lead to more precise actions.

 Besides, there is a feature to specify common sense knowledge.
 Let's assume you know already that machine model *XYZ* produces one defect after another.
 With the common sense feature, you can tell ambre, and it will not create boring and